 During the course, you learn to become a better buddy by practicing problem solving skills until they become second nature.
 Plus, the course is just fun – it’s serious, but still allows for lots of laughter in between the focused learning.

 Advanced Open Water Divers, or Adventure Divers who have completed the Underwater Navigation Adventure Dive, who are at least 12 years old may enroll in the Rescue Diver course.
 You also need to have Emergency First Response Primary and Secondary Care (CPR and First Aid) training within the past 24 months.
 You can complete this training during the Rescue Diver course, or show proof of equivalent training from American Red Cross or American Heart Association.
-We highly recommend that you take the PADI Emergency Oxygen Provider course at the same time.

 The PADI Rescue Diver course prepares you to deal with dive emergencies, minor and major, using a variety of techniques.
 Through knowledge development and rescue exercises, you learn what to look for and how to respond.
 During rescue scenarios, you put into practice your knowledge and skills.
 Topics include: